Procedure For Setting Racing Car Tyre Pressures

 You want to make sure when you are taking your pressure readings, they are from a stabilised pressure – not a sloshing one.

-If you don’t do this you can read the tyre pressure twice (without bleeding) and get a difference – sometimes I’ve seen a 1 psi difference (and second time it was higher!)
+If you don’t do this you can read the tyre pressure twice (without bleeding) and get a difference – sometimes I’ve seen a 1 psi difference (and the second time it was higher!)

 By doing this in three small steps you are minimising the sloshing and increasing your accuracy.

-You are also following a repeatably timed process, such that even if there is still a bit of internal gas movement, it is likely to be a consistent each time you do this.
+You are also following a repeatably timed process, such that even if there is still a bit of internal gas movement, it is likely to be consistent each time you do this.